-Policy Number/ Name BOBFPC34 Erectile Dysfunction Date of BOBFPC Recommendation July 2023
+Policy Number/ Name BOBFPC34 Erectile Dysfunction Date of BOB ICB Adoption March 2024

 The Buckinghamshire, Oxfordshire, and Berkshire West ICB and Frimley ICB Priorities Committee has considered the evidence of clinical and cost effectiveness of treatments for erectile dysfunction in adult patients.
-The publication of the updated Statutory Instrument 2014/16251 was taken into account in making the following recommendations:
+The publication of the updated Statutory Instrument 2014/1625 was taken into account in making the following recommendations:

 - 1. Funding for treatment with the phosphodiesterase type -5 inhibitor, generic sildenafil, at the minimum effective dose is recommended for any man presenting with erectile dysfunction with a frequency of dosing of four times per month. - 2.
-Funding for all other phosphodiesterase type-5 inhibitors (vardenafil, tadalafil and avanafil) is only recommended for patients who meet the Government Selected List Scheme (SLS) criteria^{1,2} AND where generic sildenafil is ineffective.
+Funding for all other phosphodiesterase type-5 inhibitors (vardenafil, tadalafil and avanafil) is only recommended for patients who meet the Government Selected List Scheme (SLS) criteria AND where generic sildenafil is ineffective.
 Tadalafil can be prescribed with a frequency of four doses per month and should be the second line choice.
 Vardenafil and avanafil would be 3rd and 4th line choice respectively with a frequency of dosing of two times per month. - 3.
-Funding for treatment with prostaglandin E1 intracavernosal injections and intraurethral instillations is only recommended for patients who meet the SLS criteria^{1,2} AND only if oral phosphodiesterase type-5 inhibitors are contraindicated or ineffective.
-The maximum frequency of dosing should be two times per month using the drug with the lowest acquisition cost. - 4.
-Funding for the treatment with Invicorp® (Aviptadil with phentolamine) is only recommended for patients who meet the SLS criteria^{1,2} who have not responded to oral phosphodiesterase type-5 inhibitors or are contraindicated AND alprostadil injections are contraindicated, ineffective or cause significant pain.
-The maximum frequency of dosing should be two times per month. - 5.
-Treatment with Alprostadil cream is not normally funded in view of limited evidence for clinical and cost effectiveness. - 6.
-Treatment with vacuum erection devices is not normally funded in view of limited evidence for clinical and cost effectiveness.
+Tadalafil 5mg Once daily can be considered for patients who anticipate sexual activity at least twice a week or other phosphodiesterase type-5 inhibitor ineffective or not tolerated, or for patients with concomitant lower urinary tract symptoms and erectile dysfunction. - 4.
+Funding for treatment with prostaglandin E1 intracavernosal injections and intraurethral instillations is only recommended for patients who meet the SLS criteria AND only if oral phosphodiesterase type-5 inhibitors are contraindicated or ineffective.
+The maximum frequency of dosing should be two times per month using the drug with the lowest acquisition cost. - 5.
+Funding for the treatment with Invicorp® (Aviptadil with phentolamine) is only recommended for patients who meet the SLS criteria who have not responded to oral phosphodiesterase type-5 inhibitors or are contraindicated AND alprostadil injections are contraindicated, ineffective or cause significant pain.
+The maximum frequency of dosing should be two times per month. - 6.
+Treatment with Alprostadil cream is not normally funded in view of limited evidence for clinical and cost effectiveness.